 A. Introduction

-The result of the Swat survey and this analysis has brought out quite clearly what the problems and issues stoking the fire of violence against the state in Swat are?
+The Swat survey and this analysis have brought out quite clearly what the problems and issues stoking the fire of violence against the state in Swat are.
 However, no analysis is complete unless it reconstructs the sequence of the disaster.
 In this section we discuss the role of marginalization in creating the conditions of insurgency.
 In the next section an attempt is made to reconstruct the Swat tragedy as found by this research.

 B. Marginalization